-While use of the GUI is not recommended, it can be a helpful tool in operation of Compact ICE.
+While use of the GUI is not recommended for data acquisition or critical operations, it can be a helpful tool for familiarizing oneself with the system and for experimental set up.
 To connect to the GUI, launch the application from the ICE Control folder on your desktop.
 A terminal window will open, and it may take a few minutes for the GUI to open.
 Once the GUI is open, select the appropriate COM port from the dropdown menu at the top, and press "Connect".
 You will know you are connected if the numbers on the side bar corresponding to the installed cards light up.